David Lynch: 1987–1997: Established career

 Lynch directed two of the first season's seven episodes and carefully chose the other episodes' directors.
 He also appeared in several episodes as FBI agent Gordon Cole.
 The series was a success, with high ratings in the U.S. and many other countries, and soon had a cult following.
+Lynch received nine Primetime Emmy Award nominations for the show.
 A second season of 22 episodes went into production, but ABC executives believed that public interest in the show was declining.
-The network insisted that Lynch and Frost reveal Laura's killer's identity prematurely, which Lynch grudgingly agreed to do, in what Lynch called one of his biggest professional regrets.
+The network insisted that Lynch and Frost reveal the identity of Laura's killer prematurely, which Lynch grudgingly agreed to do, in what he later called one of his biggest professional regrets.
 After identifying the murderer and moving from Thursday to Saturday night, Twin Peaks continued for several more episodes, but was canceled after a ratings drop.
 Lynch, who disliked the direction that writers and directors took in the later episodes, directed the final episode.
-He ended it with a cliffhanger (like season one had), later saying, "that's not the ending.
+He ended it with a cliffhanger, of which he later said, "That's not the ending.
 That's the ending that people were stuck with."

-Meanwhile, he was also involved in creating various commercials for companies including Yves Saint Laurent, Calvin Klein, Giorgio Armani, and the Japanese coffee company Namoi, which featured a Japanese man searching Twin Peaks for his missing wife.
+Meanwhile, Lynch created commercials for companies including Giorgio Armani, Calvin Klein, and Yves Saint Laurent.
+He directed a commercial for Japanese coffee company Namoi in which a Japanese man searches the town of Twin Peaks for his missing wife.
+Twin Peaks had unexpectedly become popular in Japan; mock funerals were held for Laura, Japanese tourists traveled to the U.S. solely to visit various filming locations around Snoqualmie, and MacLachlan reprised his role as Dale (noted in the show for his love of coffee) in a four-part series of commercials for Japanese coffee company Georgia.